bevyengine/rfcs/rfcs/45-stageless.md

 With the ids of the relevant systems in hand, we can check each constraint: for each pair of systems, we must check that at least one of the relevant flushing systems is between them.
 To do so, we need to check both direct *and* transitive strict ordering dependencies, using a depth-first search to walk backwards from the later system using the `CachedOrdering` until a flushing system is reached, and then walking back further from that flushing system until the originating system is reached.

+### Schedule unsatisfiability

+Schedules can be unsatsfiable for several reasons:

+1. The graph of label ordering constraints contains a cycle.
+   1. Each label is treated as a node, and each type of ordering constraint is treated as the same type of edge.
+   2. This is technically stricter than is necessary: a label could be both if-needed-before and if-needed-after another label.
+This would work as long as there were no incompatible systems, but this is almost certainly a logic bug that we should fail on.
+2. The cached schedule graph contains a cycle.
+   1. This is computed after if-needed orderings are resolved into strict orderings.
+3. A system wishes to mutate data that is shared between two systems of an atomic group, and wishes to run between those members of the group.

 ## Drawbacks